kheller18/data-structures-algorithms/questions/cPlusPlus.md

      ![polymorphism](../images/cPlusPlus/polymorphism.png)

 7. Explain constructor in C++.
-   + `Constructor`: is a member function that is executed automatically whenever an object is created.
+   + `Constructor`: a member function that is executed automatically whenever an object is created.
 Constructors have the same name as the class of which they are members so that compiler knows that the member function is a constructor.
 And no return type is used for constructors.
      ```
      class A{
      private: